-As further support for its contention that the capitalization rates in the Altus study are too high, the Respondent provides a market survey report by Colliers International wherein, for the second guarter of 2010, industrial capitalization rates ranged from 6.75% to 7.25%.
+As further support for its contention that the capitalization rates in the Altus study are too high, the Respondent provides a market survey report by Colliers International wherein, for the second quarter of 2010, industrial capitalization rates ranged from 6.75% to 7.25%.
 The Respondent is aware that the rates in this study are only an amalgamation of opinions of market participants but wonders how these market participants can be so wrong if the Altus 7.75% and 8.25% rates are correct.

-The Respondent provided data on sales of three comparable properties.
-The sales occurred in August 2007, January 2008 and January 2009.
-Sales are time adjusted to June 2009.
-If there had been any sales after June 2009, they would receive no adjustment for market conditions (time adjustment).
-The sales were at unit prices of \$149, \$156 and \$188 per square foot of building.
-The best comparable, a 30,266 square foot warehouse built in 2005, indicated \$156 per square foot which supports the assessment of \$153.56.
+The Respondent provided sales data for five comparable properties.
+The sales occurred in July 2007, September, October and December 2009 and January 2010.
+Older sales are time adjusted to June 2009.
+Sales occurring after June 2009 receive no adjustment for changed market conditions (time adjustment).
+The sales were at unit prices of \$123, \$128, \$130, \$132 and \$173 per square foot of building.
+The median rate of \$130 per square foot supports the assessment of \$124.79.